TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/useful_macros.md

 Here is a sample bed levelling file to be used with G32.
 Both of these files are to be placed in the sys folder.

+M671 declares the centre of the attachment point for the bed or gantry being levelled.
+This could be a leadscrew if the gantry or bed is rigidly attached or it could be the pivot point or kinematic mounting point if movement is allowed.

-bed_screws.g should be edited with the probe locations you want to use.
-The probing order should match the order of the screw locations mapped in M671 and the order the Z motors are declared in M584.
+bed_points.g should be edited with the probe locations you want to use.
+The probing order should match the order of the pivot point locations mapped in M671 and the order the Z motors are declared in M584.

 ```
-; call this bed_screws.g
+; call this bed_points.g
-G30 P0 X0 Y130 Z-99999         	; Probe near front left leadscrew - comment out this line is using 3 screws on the z axis
+G30 P0 X0 Y130 Z-99999         	; Probe near front left pivot point - comment out this line if using 3 pivot points on the z axis
-G30 P1 X230 Y130 Z-99999 S2     ; Probe near front right leadscrew - comment out this line is using 3 screws on the z axis
+G30 P1 X230 Y130 Z-99999 S2     ; Probe near front right pivot point - comment out this line if using 3 pivot points on the z axis
-; G30 P0 X10 Y10 Z-99999        ; Probe near front left leadscrew - uncomment this lines for 3 screws on the Z axis
+; G30 P0 X10 Y10 Z-99999        ; Probe near front left pivot point - uncomment this lines for 3 pivot points on the Z axis
-; G30 P1 X190 Y10 Z-99999       ; Probe near front right leadscrew - uncomment this lines for 3 screws on the Z axis
+; G30 P1 X190 Y10 Z-99999       ; Probe near front right pivot point - uncomment this lines for 3 pivot points on the Z axis
-; G30 P2 X100 Y190 Z-99999 S3   ; Probe near front centre leadscrew - uncomment this lines for 3 screws on the Z axis
+; G30 P2 X100 Y190 Z-99999 S3   ; Probe near front centre pivot point - uncomment this lines for 3 pivot points on the Z axis
 ```
-bed.g should be edited with the centre location of each Z axis screw.
+M671 in bed.g should be edited with the centre location of each Z axis pivot point.
 These locations should be the location in gcode and can be outside the maxima and minima declared in M208 (in config.g).
-If you have 3 Z axis screws, make sure you declare 3 points in X and Y in M671.
+If you have 3 Z axis pivot point, make sure you declare 3 points in X and Y in M671.
 ```
-M671 X-130:400 Y150:150 S10                             ; The location of the two Z axis screws
+M671 X-130:400 Y150:150 S10                             ; The location of the two Z axis pivot points

 if !move.axes[0].homed || !move.axes[1].homed	        ; If the printer hasn't been homed, home it
 	G28 XY	; home y and x